Tesco plans cautious India entry after arm-twisting by politicians

 “Wal-Mart decided to be aggressive, but Tesco decided to be discreet and its worked well for them,” said Devangshu Dutta who heads retail consultancy Third Eyesight.
 “But whether they will be able to make use of the first-mover advantage and eventually lead the race remains to be seen.”

-Additional reporting by Manoj Kumar in NEW DELHI and James Davey in LONDON; Editing by John Chalmers, Matt Driskill and Mark Potter
+Additional reporting by Manoj Kumar in NEW DELHI and James Davey in LONDON; Editing by John Chalmers and Matt Driskill